Land Rover Range Rover Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Land Rover Range Rover are $1,700 a year with full coverage.
-Comprehensive insurance costs an estimated $382, collision insurance costs $704, and liability is $456.
-Buying just liability costs around $508 a year, and insurance for high-risk drivers costs $3,692 or more.
-Teens cost the most to insure at up to $6,232 a year.
+U.S. average insurance rates for a Land Rover Range Rover are $1,700 a year with full coverage.
+Comprehensive insurance costs approximately $382 each year, collision costs $704, and liability coverage is estimated at $456.
+Liability-only coverage costs approximately $508 a year, with high-risk coverage costing $3,692 or more.
+Teen drivers pay the highest rates at $6,232 a year or more.

 Average premium for full coverage: $1,700

-Prices are based on $500 deductible amounts, liability coverage up to 30/60, and includes uninsured motorist and medical coverage.
-Prices are averaged for all U.S. states and for all Range Rover models.
+Rate estimates include $500 policy deductibles, 30/60 liability coverage, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all U.S. states and Range Rover models.

-For the average driver, Land Rover Range Rover insurance rates range from the low end price of $508 for the bare minimum liability coverage to the much higher price of $3,692 for a high-risk driver policy.
+For the average 40-year-old driver, Land Rover Range Rover insurance prices go from as low as $508 for basic liability insurance to a high rate of $3,692 for a policy for a high-risk driver.

 Use the form below to get customized rates for your location.